 However, further research on wood apple is needed to find the most effective compound responsible for lowering uric acid levels and inhibiting URAT1.

-Wood apple has natural diuretic properties, meaning it can increase urine production and promote the elimination of toxins and waste products from the body through the kidneys.
+Wood apple may have natural diuretic properties, meaning it may increase urine production and promote the elimination of toxins and waste products from the body through the kidneys.

 9. May Improve Liver Function